Perhaps no one has ever been sufficiently truthful about what ‘truthfulness’ is.

 Friedrich Nietzsche

-An important first step toward re-evaluating the relationship between knowledge, truth and ignorance is to see that they are complimentary; they are not opposed.
+An important first step toward re-evaluating the relationship between truth and ignorance is to see that they are not opposed – they are complimentary.

-Are psychotherapists even able to discern how far their knowledge and truth are a refinement of ignorance?
-I suggest we have to ask the question since there a great many interventions that make good use of the will to ignorance.
+How willing and able are we as psychotherapists to discern our knowledge and truths to be a refinement of our ignorance?
+I suggest it is incumbent on any psychotherapist to ask themselves this question since many interventions make good use of the will to ignorance.

-For example a typical approach some therapists take when working with trauma is to tell the person to keep repeating ‘their’ truth until the trauma loses its power.
+For example a typical approach some therapists take when working with trauma is to tell the person to keep repeating ‘their’ truth or narrative in the hope that it will help them comes to terms with a trauma.
 The necessity to convince themselves acknowledges that they do not fully trust their truth as true.
-Rather than being a demonstration of the power of truth, it demonstrates the force of their will to ignorance: their ability to convince themselves.
-The only power truth has over ignorance is to refine it.
+Rather than being a demonstration of the power of truth, it demonstrates the force of their will to ignorance and their ability to convince themselves.

 You may lie with your mouth, but with the mouth you make as you do so you nonetheless tell the truth.